MicrosoftDocs/Viva/Viva/glint/setup/survey-qa.md

 ## Approve and enable a survey for launch

-After all testing and review is complete, [Approve and Enable](preview-manage-enable-engage-programs.md) your survey for launch.
+After all testing and review are complete, [Approve and Enable](preview-manage-enable-engage-programs.md) your survey for launch.